 7. Films will only be screened in original language with English subtitles.
 The festival reserves the right to translate the selected features and documentaries in competition into German.
 The production of German subtitles is the responsibility of the festival.

-8. The Festival acknowledges that for each film the international regulations authorize a total of no more than three screening.
+8. The Festival assures that for each film there will be a total of no more than three screenings.
+Additional screenings, either in the cinema or online, can bee agrees upon separately with the right holders.

-9. The deadline for entering feature films and documentaries is 15.01.2020.
-By then the selection committee must have received: an online link, a completed entry (via Eventival) form with all attachments.
-Submission via Filmfreeway is also possible.
+9. The deadline for entering films is 31st December 2021.
+By then the selection committee must have received: an online link, a completed entry form (via Eventival) with all attachments.
+Film submisson via FilmFreeway is also possible.
 The right holders of selected films are requested to provide a digital version (screener) of the film with English subtitles.

 12. The festival covers the insurance of the film prints while they are on location in Wiesbaden, from their arrival until they are given back to the shipper.